cdowebcast/SHOUTcast-Manager/README.md

 * navigate to yourURL.com/install and follow the steps.

 For full insutrctions on how to install and setup please read the following: http://client.scottishbordersdesign.co.uk/knowledgebase/9/SHOUTcast-Client

+HOW TO INSTALL

+1. Download and Extract the ZIP file downloaded from the client area onto your desktop

+2. Upload the files to a web accessible directory on your web server

+3. Create a MySQL database and a user in cPanel

+4. Go to the URL you uploaded the files to (EG: http://shoutcast.yourdomain.tld/)

+Follow the directions through the step-by-step installation pages.
+Some of the work will be done for you.

+Main steps:

+- Checking that all requirements are met
+- Set directories playlists/, autodj/mp3s/, logs/ and servers/ as well as the config.php file writable
+- Set each server as 777 CHMOD
+- Create database and check that MySQL is running and connection works with given credentials
+- Create tables from create.sql, save db settings to config.php and general settings to config table, as well as set admin's name and password.
+- Remove or rename the install folder in the install directory to be able to log in

+NOTE!
+If you are running this on Windows, you need to edit the registry keys listed in the pstools.reg file in the wintools/ directory before starting to use this.
+This is for the process tools to work in the background.

+5. To ensure the servers are running in a good condition and to enable the bitrate checking, you will need to add the following CRON job.

+*/5 * * * * php /path/to/shoutcast/cron/cron.php